bitnami/charts/bitnami/matomo/README.md

 ## Upgrading

+### To 6.0.0

+Moved persistence config for the cronjobs from `persistence` to `cronjobs.archive.persistence` and `cronjobs.taskScheduler.persistence` respectively.
+Moved resource config for the archive cronjob from `resources` to `cronjobs.archive.resources`.

 ### To 4.0.0

 This major release bumps the MariaDB version to 11.2.
 No major issues are expected during the upgrade.